Alex-Lafleur/Cardano-Constitution-Draft/README.md

 ### Section.
 1.

-All governance powers granted hereby will be vested by the Cardano Governance Representatives, which will consist of a Constitutional Committee, Delegated Representative and Stake Pool Operators.
+All governance powers granted hereby will be vested by the Cardano Governance Representatives, which will consist of a Constitutional Committee, Delegated Representatives and Stake Pool Operators.

 ### Section.
 2.